 If your labor is slow to begin, you may be offered medicine to help induce or start your labor.
 As you explore your delivery options, you may prefer natural childbirth using breathing and relaxation exercises or plan to use intravenous pain medication or an epidural.

 While having a birth preference in mind gives you an opportunity to prepare for the birth experience you want, it’s also a good idea to give yourself permission to adjust your plan – in the moment – as you experience labor and delivery, too.

 If you are the patient of a credentialed water birth provider and have a healthy pregnancy free of complications, you may want to consider a water birth.
 Delivering in water has recently been gaining ground as an alternative for some moms-to-be.
-In 2008, Women’s Hospital first began offering water births as a labor and delivery option.
-Since then, more than 200 babies have been delivered at our hospital this way.
+In 2008, Cone Health first began offering water births as a labor and delivery option.
+Since then, more than 200 babies have been delivered this way.